 4 Types of Learning Styles: How to Accommodate a Diverse Group of Students

 We all experience the world in unique ways, and with that comes variation in the ways we learn best.
-Understanding the differences in these types of learning styles can drastically impact the way teachers handle their students, set up group projects and rally behind individual learning.
-Without understanding the disparity in learning styles, teachers might end up with a handful of students lagging behind their classmates—in part because their unique learning style hasn’t been activated.
+Understanding these different types of learning styles can drastically impact the way teachers handle their students, set up group projects and adapt individual learning.
+Without understanding and acknowledging these different ways of learning, teachers might end up with a handful of students lagging behind their classmates—in part because their unique learning style hasn’t been activated.

-So how do you teach a class while understanding the different learning needs of students?
-We compiled information on the four types of learning styles, and how teachers can practically apply this information in their classrooms.
+So how do you meet the needs of different types of learners in your class?
+Join us as we outline the four types of learning styles and how teachers can practically apply this information in their classrooms.

-Learning styles and preferences take on a variety of forms—and not all people fit neatly into one category as there’s plenty of overlap between styles.
-That being said, most learners align with the following styles:
+Learning styles and preferences take on a variety of forms—and not all people fit neatly into one category.
+But generally speaking, these are the most common types of learners:

 1. Visual learners